bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/01 - the basics/README.md

 #### processing / auto-queuing

-The `Queue` and `Render` are connected by the specific `XY plot data` link: that is the way the queue updates the render node with the current processing state.
+The `Queue` and `Render` nodes are connected by the specific `XY plot data` link: that is the way the queue updates the render node with the current processing state.

 During processing, the `Queue` node informs you about the current state: `Processing: 2 / 9` for example